Trolley crisis: Record 677 people awaiting a hospital bed, nurses say

 The number of people on trolleys and wards awaiting a bed in an Irish hospital has risen again to a new high of 677.

-The number of people on trolleys and wards awaiting a bed in an Irish hospital has risen on Wednesday to a new high of 677.

-This represents an increase of 21 on the record figure of 656 counted by the Irish Nurses and Midwives Organisation’s (INMO) on Tuesday as part of its “Trolley Watch”, which monitors overcrowding in hospital emergency departments on a daily basis.
+This represents an increase of more than 20 on the record figure of 656 counted by the Irish Nurses and Midwives Organisation’s (INMO) on Tuesday as part of its “Trolley Watch”, which monitors overcrowding in hospital emergency departments on a daily basis.

+The union said some hospitals across the State were simply unable to cope with the surge of patients seeking admission to a hospital bed.

+The highest numbers recorded in individual hospitals were at St Luke’s in Kilkenny (54) and University Hospital Limerick (53).

 The HSE had on Tuesday warned that the situation of people waiting on wards and in emergency departments for beds could get worse before it gets better.